 We recommend using the CrashPlan app to restore files whenever you have access to one of your computers.
-The CrashPlan web app and the CrashPlan mobile app are convenient for restoring files when you are not near one of your computers.
+The CrashPlan web app is convenient for restoring files when you are not near one of your computers.
 However, the CrashPlan app offers you the most flexibility.
 This article describes how to restore from the CrashPlan app.

 Note: If you need to restore all of your files because you recently replaced a computer or the hard drive containing your operating system, refer to our Restoring All Files On A New Computer Or Drive guide instead.